Ripley's Believe It or Not!: Syndicated feature panel

-Ripley first called his cartoon feature, originally involving sports feats, Champs and Chumps, and it premiered on December 19, 1918, in The New York Globe.
-Ripley began adding items unrelated to sports, and in October 1919, he changed the title to Believe It or Not.
-When the Globe folded in 1923, Ripley moved to the New York Evening Post.
-In 1924, the panel began being syndicated by Associated Newspapers, (formed as part of a cooperative that had included the Globe).
+Ripley called his cartoon feature (originally involving sports feats) Champs and Chumps when it premiered on December 19, 1918 in The New York Globe.
+He began adding items unrelated to sports and in October 1919, he changed the title to Believe It or Not.
+When the Globe folded in 1923, he moved to the New York Evening Post.
+In 1924, the panel began being syndicated by Associated Newspapers (formed as part of a cooperative that had included the Globe).
 That same year, Ripley hired Norbert Pearlroth as his researcher, and Pearlroth spent the next 52 years of his life in the New York Public Library, working ten hours a day and six days a week in order to find unusual facts for Ripley.

 Other writers and researchers included Lester Byck.
 In 1930, Ripley moved to the New York American and was picked up by the King Features Syndicate, being quickly syndicated on an international basis.

 Ripley died in 1949; those working on the syndicated newspaper panel after his death included Paul Frehm (1938–1978; he became the full-time artist in 1949), and his brother Walter Frehm (1948–1989); Walter worked part-time with his brother Paul and became a full-time Ripley artist from 1978 to 1989.
 Others who assisted included Clem Gretter (1941–1949), Bob Clarke (1943–1944), Joe Campbell (1946–1956), Art Sloggatt (1971–1975), Carl Dorese, and Stan Randall.
 Paul Frehm won the National Cartoonists Society's Newspaper Panel Cartoon Award for 1976 for his work on the series.
 Clarke later created parodies of Believe It or Not! for Mad, as did Wally Wood and Ernie Kovacs, who also did a recurring satire called "Strangely Believe It!" on his TV programs.
 Other strips and books borrowed the Ripley design and format, such as Ralph Graczak's Our Own Oddities, John Hix's Strange as It Seems, and Gordon Johnston's It Happened in Canada.
-Don Wimmer took up the panel from 1989-2004.
-John Graziano from 2005-2021.
-The current artist is Kieran Castaño and is supported by the Ripley's Research Team.
+Don Wimmer took up the panel from 1989 to 2004.
+John Graziano from 2005 to 2021.
+The current artist is Kieran Castaño, who is supported by the Ripley's Research Team.

-At the peak of its popularity, the syndicated feature was read daily by about 80 million readers, and during the first three weeks of May 1932 alone, Ripley received over two million pieces of fan mail.
+At the peak of its popularity, the syndicated feature was read daily by about 80 million readers; during the first three weeks of May 1932 alone, Ripley received over two million pieces of fan mail.
 Dozens of paperback editions reprinting the newspaper panels have been published over the decades.
 Recent Ripley's Believe It or Not! books containing new material have supplemented illustrations with photographs.

 Peanuts creator Charles M. Schulz's first publication of artwork was published by Ripley.
-It was a cartoon claiming his dog was "a hunting dog who eats pins, tacks, screws, nails and razor blades".
-Schulz's dog Spike later became the model for Peanuts Snoopy.
+It was a cartoon claiming his dog Spike was "a hunting dog who eats pins, tacks, screws, nails and razor blades".
+The dog would later became the model for Snoopy.